 Why we need this scheme

-A new expressway would complement east-west rail and support the continued growth and attractiveness of the region as a place to live and work.
+A new high quality link road would complement East-West Rail and provide better opportunities for the region as a place to live and work.
 This will support growth nationally as well as locally, providing better access to some of the worldâ€™s most important business and research institutions.

-The expressway would create more job opportunities for those living locally while stimulating housing growth and reducing costs for businesses.
+The high quality link road would create more job opportunities for those living locally while stimulating housing growth and reducing costs for businesses.
 It would also unlock new areas of growth in areas including Aylesbury Vale, Milton Keynes, Bedford, St Neots, Cambourne and Bourne Airfield as well as around the A428.

-Once complete, the new road is expected to take 45 minutes off journeys between the south of Oxford and Cambridge and bring both cities to within a 45-minute drive of Milton Keynes.
+Once complete, the new road is expected to take up to 40 minutes off journeys between the M4 and the M1, bringing Oxford and Cambridge both cities to within a 45-minute drive of Milton Keynes.

 - Connectivity: provide an east-west strategic road link between Milton Keynes and Oxford that delivers enhanced connectivity through faster, safer and more reliable connections across the corridor in the broad arc from Oxford to Cambridge via Milton Keynes